Volcanic Ash Modeling

 What We Do

-ARL scientists conduct supporting research to improve volcanic ash dispersion forecasts and transfer new or updated dispersion capabilities to operations at the NOAA National Weather Service (NWS).
-An ARL meteorologist is a member of the Office of the Federal Coordinator for Meteorology (OFCM) Working Group for Volcanic Ash, which, in part, oversees the National Volcanic Ash Operations Plan for Aviation.
-ARL also supports the U.S. representative to the International Civil Aviation Organization (ICAO) International Airways Volcano Watch Operations Group (IAVWOPSG).
+ARL scientists conduct research to improve volcanic ash dispersion forecasts and transfer new or updated dispersion capabilities into operational use at the National Weather Service (NWS).
+An ARL meteorologist is a member of the Interagency Council for Advancing Meteorological Services (ICAMS) Working Group on Atmospheric Transport, Dispersion and Volcanic Ash.
+ARL also supports the U.S. representative to the International Civil Aviation Organization (ICAO ) International Airways Volcano Watch Operations Group (IAVWOPSG ).

 The READY volcanic ash web page contains links to:

-In addition, the following links provide information on the history of the volcanic ash program at ARL and an explanation of the volcanic ash model products.
+More information on the history of the volcanic ash program at ARL and an explanation of the volcanic ash model products is available on the HYSPLIT Volcanic Ash pages.